ucsddb/let-it-ride/README.md

 * Finally, when the install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application

 ## Run the application
-After the install process is over, you'll be able to run the application using Grunt, just run grunt default task:
+After the install process is over, you'll be able to run the application using gulp, just run gulp default task:

 ```
-$ grunt
+$ gulp
 ```

 Your application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)